Education

 Paola Ferroni Education Scholarships

 In addition to providing for the basic necessities for living, BFWA awards education scholarships to tertiary education hill tribe students.
-Since 2015, more than 50 young women have benefitted from a Paola Ferroni Education Scholarship and many more would value the opportunity to continue their education.
+Since 2015, more than 80 young women have benefited from a Paola Ferroni Education Scholarship and many more would value the opportunity to continue their education.

 Professor Paola Ferroni was the Director of the Centre for International Health at Curtin University in Western Australia.
 She was an Epidemiologist who dedicated her life to promoting health and preventing disease and disability through research and education, and most of their work was based in Asia.